The Best Handheld Shower Heads Tested in 2023

 An adjusting lever makes switching between the spray settings with wet hands easy.
 A long, stretchable 70-inch stainless steel hose gives this fixture plenty of length to massage hard-to-reach muscles and clean shower corners.

 The G-Promise feels durable and is easy to install using an included mini wrench tool.
-It is made from high-grade plastic and comes in a brushed-nickel finish.
+It is made from high-grade plastic and comes in three finishes.

 ALSO TESTED: